JoannaKonik-Karczewska/QA-portfolio/README.md

 # PORTFOLIO
 ## ABOUT ME
 I like to learn new things.
 In my professional work I am not afraid of changes.
 This is the main reason that I had individual QA manual course and I would like to start work as a QA manual tester.
 I have experience in the implementation of frontend systems in a call center.
-In my work I focus on providing solutions thatn lead to increasing satisfaction with offered services / products.
+In my work I focus on providing solutions that lead to increasing satisfaction with offered services / products.
 ## TOOLS
 * Jira
 * TestLink